Improved and Formal Proposal for Device Independent Quantum Private Query: Proposal for a full DI-QPQ scheme

-The quantum private query protocols are composed of several phases.
-Depending on the functionality, we have divided the entire protocol into four phases.
-The first phase is termed as ``entanglement distribution phase".
-In this phase a third party (need not to be a trusted one and may collude with the dishonest party) distributes several copies of EPR-pairs between the server (Bob) and the client (Alice).
-The next phase is called ``entanglement verification phase".
-In this phase the server and the client play CHSH game.
-If their success probability of winning the game lies within a predefined threshold, then they can conclude that the states, distributed by the third party, are EPR pairs.
-Third phase is termed as ``key establishment phase".
-In this phase the server generates a secret key and shares some portion of it with the client.
-In the last phase, i.e., in ``private query phase", server encrypts the database using the key generated in the last phase and send it to the client.
-Client then decrypts some portion of the database using the information about the key she received in the previous phase.
-Now we describe the step by step procedures of the protocol. \begin{itemize} \item \textbf{Entanglement Distribution Phase:} \begin{enumerate} \item A third party distributes $\K$ copies of two qubit entangled states between Alice and Bob which are supposed to be of the form
+The QPQ protocols are composed of several phases.
+Depending on the functionality, we have divided the entire protocol into five phases.
+The first phase is termed ``entanglement distribution phase".
+In this phase, a third party (need not be a trusted one and may collude with the dishonest party) distributes several copies of entangled states between the server (Bob) and the client (Alice).
+The next phase is called ``source device verification phase".
+In this phase, the server and the client self-test their shared entangled states using CHSH game.
+The third phase is termed as ``DI testing for Bob's measurement device".
+In this phase, Bob self-tests his measurement device (in some specific measurement basis that will be used for the QPQ protocol).